Natural Language Interfaces for Databases: What Changes for SQL-Literate Users?: Methodology

-All participants including data analysts, business intelligence professionals, and graduate students with database coursework experience reported at least basic SQL familiarity, with 70\% indicating intermediate-level proficiency and 30\% identifying as advanced users.
-However, none of them had any prior experience with SQL-LLM interfaces, which is to ensure the novelty and unbiased evaluation of the natural language querying approach.
+We recruited 20 participants from Upwork, an online freelancing platform: working data analysts, business-intelligence professionals, and graduate students trained in databases.
+All reported at least basic SQL familiarity, and none had prior exposure to the SQL-LLM interface.
+Our findings therefore speak to SQL-literate users; we do not test, and do not claim, benefit for non-technical users who cannot read or write SQL.

-All participants provided informed consent to be recorded and for their data to be used in this research.
-The study protocol was reviewed and approved by the Institutional Review Board (IRB-FY2023-7595)\footnote{ All participant names used in quotations are pseudonyms.} of New York University.
-Participants were paid at an task rate of \$100, via the Upwork platform, and could take breaks or discontinue without penalty.
+All participants consented to be recorded.
+The protocol was approved by the New York University Institutional Review Board (IRB-FY2023-7595); in quotations and tables, participants appear only by neutral codes (P1--P10 for the SQL-LLM arm, P11--P20 for Snowflake), matching the public replication package.
+Each was paid a fixed \$100 via Upwork and could take breaks or withdraw without penalty.
+Payment was not contingent on accuracy; Section~\ref{subsec:limitations} revisits the resulting satisficing risk.

-\subsection{Task Design}
+\subsubsection{Task Design}

-The task design involved executing realistic query scenarios sampled from Books, Mondial Geo, and Legislator, three relational databases sourced from the BIRD dataset~\cite{li2024can} (BIg Bench for LaRge-scale Database Grounded Text-to-SQL Evaluation).
-For each database, four queries were equally selected across varying three difficult levels, ranking from easy to hard, resulting in a total of 12 tasks per participant.
-The criteria for categorizing query difficulty are detailed in the Experimental Setup section.

-During the study, all participants were instructed to perform screen recordings with voice commentary while interacting with the SQL-LLM web interface.
-This step enabled the capture of both the query formulation process and their reasoning aloud.
-All video recordings were subsequently transcribed using Whisper, an advanced automatic speech recognition (ASR) system, for further qualitative analysis.